This article looks at how the anti-flicker snippets used by A/B testing tools like Optimizely and Adobe Target can negatively impact web performance.

 However, these customizations introduce flicker.
 The visitor first sees the default content, and then the content disappears and is replaced.

-An anti-flicker snippet is a piece of code that prevents flicker by hiding the original page content until the customizations have been applied.
+An anti-flicker snippet is a piece of code that prevents flicker caused by A/B testing tools by hiding the original page content until the customizations have been applied.

-This graphic shows filmstrips indicating the rendering progress of a website in three scenarios:
+This graphic below shows filmstrips indicating the rendering progress of a website in three scenarios:

 What's the problem with anti-flicker snippets?